-Premier League: Why Alejandro Garnacho is Manchester United’s next Superstar
+Premier League: Why Alejandro Garnacho is Manchester United’s next superstar

-Alejandro Garnacho is the latest teenage footballing sensation to dazzle in the colors of Manchester United.
-A long list that includes the likes of David Beckham, Cristiano Ronaldo, Wayne Rooney and several others.
-More recently Marcus Rashford.
+Alejandro Garnacho is the latest teenage footballing sensation to dazzle in the historic colours of Manchester United.
+A long list that includes the likes of David Beckham, Cristiano Ronaldo, Wayne Rooney and more recently, Marcus Rashford.

 Recommended articles

-The Red Devils are a club that has always paid special attention to youth and the new manager, Erik ten Hag has continued that tradition.
+The Red Devils are a club that have always paid special attention to the youth and the new manager, Erik ten Hag has continued that tradition.

 Career progression

-Garnacho who turned 18 in July was born in Spain and has represented them at the U18 level but he chose to represent Argentina at U20 level and was eligible to do so due to his Mother being born there.
+Garnacho who turned 18 in July was born in Spain and has represented them at the U18 level but he chose to represent Argentina at U20 level and was eligible to do so because his mother was born there.

 He began his youth career at Getafe before spending five years at the Atletico Madrid academy until 2020 when United came calling.